With some of the whitest sand beaches in the world and gentle aqua waters, Jervis Bay is one of Australia's most popular seaside destinations.

 - Camp in Booderee National Park

-The white sand beaches of Jervis Bay make it a popular summer destination.
-Hyams Beach, named by the Guinness Book of World Records as having the whitest sand in the world, is the star attraction.
+The white sand beaches of Jervis Bay make it a popular summer destination, and Hyams Beach is one of the star attractions.
 It's a safe, family beach that gets little swell.
-Go snorkelling around the rock platform at the north end.
-The calm water is also ideal for stand-up paddleboarding and kayaking, while keen birders should follow the two kilometre (1.2 mile) return Hyams Beach Trail and keep an eye out for eastern and crimson rosellas.
+It can get busy in peak season, so for a bit more space be sure to check out the equally stunning Huskisson Beach and meet the resident kangaroos of Pebbly Beach.
+Wherever you decide to lay your towel, you'll find great spots for snorkelling, stand-up paddleboarding and kayaking.
+Keen birdwatchers should follow the two-kilometre (1.2-mile) return Hyams Beach Trail and keep an eye out for eastern and crimson rosellas.

 Dine at the Husky Pub